SAP-archive/cloud-sdk-ios-samples/README.md

 * Naming convention for the top-level folder: `<SDK feature>-<project name>`

 # License
+Copyright (c) 2019 SAP SE or an SAP affiliate company.
+All rights reserved.

 This project including all sample apps in the subfolders are licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.